phaethonp/PropertyDevelopment/README.md

 * Enhance value by Deliver a building management platform enabling tenants to manage their building and service amenities

-### Fair apartment split algorithm
-The apartment split among LPs is based on their proportionate investment in the project.
-An algorithm ensures that the split is equitable, considering factors like apartment size, floor level, and view orientation.

 ### Investment Strategies
 To achieve its strategies, the Partnership will acquire land in city centers that fall under the building incentives scheme in the Republic of Cyprus.
 The building incentives scheme offers increased building density height terms and expedited approvals for developments in designated areas, promoting urban development.